SETI/rms-opus/opus/import/table_schemas/README.md

                         ':', then the number of the array element.
       'FUNCTION'         in which case the data is the name of the function to execute. <INST> and <MISSION> are substituted.
+                         If the function name starts with "~" then it is not an error if the function doesn't exist.
       'MAX_ID'           in which case the data is ignored.
 The value used is the largest id used for that table so far + 1.
-    These can also be combined like 'TAB:<TABLE_NAME>||FUNCTION' in which case data_source has three elements; the second is the table specifier and the last is the function.
-If the first table is not found at all, then the function is tried instead.
+      'VALUEINT'         in which case the value is the explicitly given int.
+      'VALUEREAL'        in which case the value is the explicitly given float.
+      'VALUESTR'         in which case the value is the explicitly given string.

+    There can also be more than one pair of items in the tuple, in which case they are tried in order.
+If the first one fails because the field or function doesn't exist, then the next pair is tried, and so on.

 Optional fields include: